Reza-Mahmoudian/Password-Generator/README.md

 ## General Information
 - The page has code for password generator
-- This application generates passwords with asking you about the criteria
+- This application generates passwords by asking you about the criteria